Shopify vs Etsy: Which is the best for your business?

 Etsy is a great option for businesses that are just starting out and are not ready to put in a huge amount of work setting up a storefront.
 Shopify does take more work on the backend to set up shop, and involves bringing in your own traffic.

 The biggest difference between the two is that on Shopify, you’ll be building a standalone e-commerce store that will have it’s own domain name that you can customize.
-Etsy, on the other hand, is a marketplace similar to Amazon where you can list your products.
+Etsy marketplace, on the other hand, is similar to Amazon where you can list your products.

 Etsy may be the best option for beginners to gain a customer base.
 If you already have established best-selling products, then using Shopify can help you scale your business.
 You also have the option to use both platforms in tandem to best promote your products and find new audiences.